-Home of America's first authentic Southeast Asian, Lao rice wine handcrafted domestically by Lao winemakers in the Seattle area.
+Home of America's first Southeast Asian, Lao rice wine handcrafted domestically by Lao winemakers in the Seattle area.

 Welcome to Village Ghost

 Village Ghost Logo Design in the Front and Huk Pang Gun (Love and take care of each other) in the back.Order Now

 Sato is a Southeast Asian, Lao rice wine made from sticky rice, the staple food of the Lao people.
 Sato is made using a process called parallel fermentation where microbes extract the sweet nectar from rice grains while yeast simultaneously converts the nectar into alcohol.

 Rice wine has been made for centuries across Southeast Asia with slight variations across the different country's ethnic groups.
 Sato is the version that can be found in the country of Laos and Northeastern Thailand.

 A fresh twist on an old favorite.
 Fresh, cold, and with a tasty jeow (sauce) rim.